Last month I stayed 20 hotel nights in Europe spread across several major chains.

 Wyndham Rewards MasterPass 7,500 bonus points per stay for two stays by October 31 will earn 15,000 points I can use for 5 more GoFast Reward nights.
 Ramada Apollo Amsterdam is a great $70 per night deal.

 Choice Privileges points cover hotels for my Scandinavia transit stops.
-Most cheapest routes between California and Europe go through Sweden, Norway or Copenhagen.
+Most of the cheapest airline tickets between California and Europe go through Sweden, Norway or Copenhagen.
 I hope to see another two stays earns 8,000 points promotion for the coming months.
 Choice Privileges 8,000 points every two stays Aug 31-Nov 11, 2017.

 Hotel loyalty programs still provide sufficient rebates to justify my loyalty to chains where I earn points and can redeem points.
 I don’t find much value for SPG and Hyatt in Europe.
 My loyalty trends to Club Carlson, IHG Rewards Club, Choice Privileges and Best Western over the past three years.
 One of these days I might even make a charge for Le Club Accorhotels points.

-And if I find I can’t get good value from hotel loyalty programs for my travels, there are always independent hotels and Airbnb to fall back on.
+And if I find in the future I can’t get good value from hotel loyalty programs for my travels, there are always independent hotels and Airbnb to fall back on.

 Hotel loyalty still works well for me.
 But I am only loyal as long as I see the value proposition of points plays in my favor.